 Some heating and cooling professionals say every six months, others say once per year, others say Daylight Savings time is a good time to change batteries in thermostats and smoke detectors.
 All are good answers, though the best plan is probably to follow the recommendation in your thermostat owner’s manual.
 And no matter what, don’t procrastinate… your teeth will be chattering while you rummage through your cabinets looking for replacements for the dead batteries in your thermostat.

-For more information on Trane, Nexia & Honeywell thermostats and all your heating and cooling needs, call Sanborn’s today.
+For more information on Daikin, Nexia & Honeywell thermostats and all your heating and cooling needs, call Sanborn’s today.